mesmith75/yeti-practical/README.md

-# yeti-practical
+# YETI practical example
-Practical example for YETI 2023
+Here is some code for the YETI 2023 practical example